samderlust/fetching_state/README.md

     );
 ```

+### 2. LoadingState

+similar to [FetchingState] but not data object required.
+Use when you just need plain status of the job.

 ## Appreciate Your Feedbacks

 If you find anything need to be improve or want to request a feature.
 Please go ahead and create an issue in the [Github](https://github.com/samderlust/fetching_state) repo